-rtaine et leean laceamenta / gene, et lequ vivalent:
+Name of Local Educational Agency or Equ uivalent:

 Number of schools:

-Enrollment:'
+Enrollment'

+Superintendent (or equivalent) Name:

 Address: Phone Number:

 Email:

 Date of proposed reopening:

 County: Grade Level (check all that apply)

-Current Tier: \square TK \square 2 nd \square 5 th \square 8 th \square 11 th
+Current Tier: \Box TK \Box 2 nd \Box 5 th \Box 8 th \Box 11 th

 (please indicate Purple, Red, Orange or □ K □ 3 rd □ 6 th □ 9 th □ 12 th

-Yellow) □1st □ 4th □ 7th □ 10th
+Yellow) \square 1st \square 4th \square 7th \square 10th

 Type of LEA:

-This form and any applicable attachments website of the local educational agency (an LEA or equivalent has already opened the Purple Tier, materials must additionally officer (LHO), local County Office of Educatem prior to reopening.
-The email address for submission to the Stain Purple Tier is: K12csp@cdph.ca.gov LEAs or equivalent in Counties with a case submit materials but cannot re-open a schoper 100,000 (adjusted rate) for 5 consecutions. or equivalent) prior to reopening or if for in-person instruction.
-For those in be submitted to your local health ation, and the State School Safety ate School Safety for All Team for LEAs are >=25/100,000 individuals can nool until the county is below 25 cases
+This form and any applicable attachments website of the local educational agency (an LEA or equivalent has already opened the Purple Tier and not yet open, materials your local health officer (LHO) and the Stareopening, per the Guidance on Schools.
+The email address for submission to the Stain Purple Tier is: K12csp@cdph.ca.gov LEAs or equivalent in Counties with a case submit materials but cannot re-open a school per 100,000 (adjusted rate). for equivalent) prior to reopening or if for in-person instruction.
+For those in a must additionally be submitted to te School Safety Team prior to the School Safety for All Team for LEAs are >=25/100.000 individuals can

-website of the local educational agency (an LEA or equivalent has already opened the Purple Tier, materials must additionally officer (LHO), local County Office of Educatem prior to reopening.
-The email address for submission to the Stain Purple Tier is: K12csp@cdph.ca.gov LEAs or equivalent in Counties with a case submit materials but cannot re-open a sch or equivalent) prior to reopening or if for in-person instruction.
-For those in be submitted to your local health ation, and the State School Safety ate School Safety for All Team for LEAs are >=25/100,000 individuals can at the county is below 25 cases are days.

-website of the local educational agency (an LEA or equivalent has already opened the Purple Tier, materials must additionally officer (LHO), local County Office of Educatem prior to reopening.
-The email address for submission to the Stain Purple Tier is: K12csp@cdph.ca.gov LEAs or equivalent in Counties with a case submit materials but cannot re-open a scheper 100,000 (adjusted rate) for 5 consecutive. or equivalent) prior to reopening or if for in-person instruction.
-For those in be submitted to your local health ation, and the State School Safety ate School Safety for All Team for LEAs arate >=25/100,000 individuals can appeal until the county is below 25 cases are days.
-As or equivalent) in ALL TIERS: The the website of the local educational
+For Local Educational Agencies (LEA as or equivalent) in ALL TIERS:

+□ I,, post to the website of the local educational

+agency (or equivalent) the COVID Safety the COVID-19 Prevention Program (CPP), p

+and this CDPH COVID-19 Guidance Check